Travel to Raja Ampat on a Budget (of €30 a day!)

-You cannot simply ‘wing it’ if you’re traveling to Raja Ampat on a budget.
-But with some thought and planning, it is perfectly possible to access one of the most mind-blowing destinations on the entire planet without blowing all your savings.
+You cannot simply ‘wing it’ when you travel to Raja Ampat on a budget.
+But with some thought and planning, it is perfectly possible to access one of the most breath-taking destinations on the entire planet without blowing all your savings.
+Dive sites are plentiful and Raja Ampat diving is easily the most popular activity in the area.

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.